-The main purpose of project management apps is to simplify the lives of employees, and allow them to execute tasks better by organising, tracking and managing their work.
-Integrations can help employees synchronise their work better with their project management tools, allowing them to seamlessly keep their project management tools up to date.
+The main purpose of project management apps is to simplify the lives of employees, and allow them to execute tasks better by organizing, tracking and managing their work.
+Integrations can help employees synchronize their work better with their project management tools, allowing them to seamlessly keep their project management tools up to date.
 Here are some simple automated journeys to do more with Asana:

 - Salesforce: Create a new task, anytime a new sales record is added to Salesforce.
 Click here to create this journey.

 - WooCommerce: Create a new task for team members anytime a new order is placed on your e commerce site.
 Click here to create this journey.